textileio/community/docs/a-tour-of-textile.md

 #### List blocks

-We can take a closer look at the state of the "My runs" thread using the `blocks ls` command, which lists updates blocks known to your peer.
+Take a closer look at the "My runs" thread using the `blocks ls` command, which lists updates blocks known to your peer:

 ```tab="cmd"
 textile blocks ls --thread="12D3KooWBfdhD4tNMuTn5MHGof2bMZBKAUjFF3DBL3kuQQE5m1qw"